vignan98/Face-Detection-in-Images-Videos-Using-Deep-Learning/README.md

 # Face-Detection-in-Images-Videos-Using-Deep-Learning

-For the past one week I have been working on a project "Face Detection in Images/Videos".
+I have been working on a project "Face Detection in Images/Videos".
 I particularly focused on detecting mouth region to track the position of the mouth during speech.
 Being completely new to this domain, I have explored different techniques following some blogs, Research papers.
 I focused on Images first and then applied the same on Videos

 Few techniques that I have implemented: